 Rental providers who enter into a new agreement after 29 March 2021, or have a fixed term agreement of more than five years which rolls over into a periodic tenancy after 29 March 2021 must:

-- have gas safety checks conducted every two years by a licensed or registered gas fitter, and
+- have gas safety checks conducted every two years,

-- keep records of the safety check and provide details if the renter asks
+- keep records of the safety check and provide details if the renter asks, and

 - disclose the date of the last gas safety check, and any outstanding recommendations from the safety check before entering into a rental agreement.